 It is somewhat similar to ‘being a Jack of all trades’

 Many business owners know all too well what it means to be wearing many hats.

 The younger a business is, then the more likely it will be that the founders are actually wearing almost all of the hats.

-Lets have a quick look at the various hats that a small business owner often finds themself wearing:
+Let’s take a quick look at the various hats that a small business owner often finds themselves wearing:

 The CEO or Management Hat